TheUpshot/statement/README.md

 # Statement

 Statement parses RSS feeds and HTML pages containing press releases and other official statements from members of Congress, and produces hashes with information about those pages.
+It has been tested under Ruby 1.9.2 and 1.9.3.

 ## Coverage